avolkov/tpl-hackathon-xml2json/README.md

 `tpl_read_json.py` -- reads in `tpl.json` produced with `tpl_xml2json.py`  and stops at debug point waiting for the user input.

-`tpl_count_str.keys` -- count how many times a key with a string value occurs.
+`tpl_count_keys.py` -- count how many times a key with a string value occurs.
 The application outpus key_stats.json

 Runtime as measured on an 11GB json segment, tested on AMD FX-8329 CPU (3.2GHz)